tgmattso/ParProgCourse/README.md

         make.def

- The directiory Make_def_files holds a number of example make.def files should you get stuck and need help.
+ The directory Make_def_files holds a number of example make.def files should you get stuck and need help.

  As we said earlier, the exercises for the hands-on OpenMP tutorial are in the OMP_Exercises